ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 Your damage output is increased by 10%.

+### Status: Eukrasian Dosis

+Causes Unaspected damage during the status phase.
+The damage is equal to 5% of your maximum HP.

+### Status: Eukrasian Dosis-ra

+Causes Unaspected damage during the status phase.
+The damage is equal to 10% of your maximum HP.

+### Status: Eukrasian Dosis-ga

+Causes Unaspected damage during the status phase.
+The damage is equal to 15% of your maximum HP.

 ### Status: Exaltation

 You take 10% less After-Armor Damage.
 When this status expires, it restores an amount of HP to yourself equal to your Level * Stamina * 0.6.